onehashai/onehash-connect/api_docs/deploying-bots.md

   process with `zulip-run-bot`.
 This consumes a bit of resources (since you need a persistent process running), but otherwise works great.
-* Using the Zulip Botserver, which is a simple Flask server for running a bot in production, and connecting that to Zulip's outgoing webhooks feature.
+* Using the Connect Botserver, which is a simple Flask server for running a bot in production, and connecting that to OneHash Connect's outgoing webhooks feature.
 This can be deployed in environments like Heroku's free tier without running a persistent process.

-## Zulip Botserver
+## OneHash Connect Botserver

-The Zulip Botserver is for people who want to
+The Connect Botserver is for people who want to

 * run bots in production.
 * run multiple bots at once.

-The Zulip Botserver is a Python (Flask) server that implements Zulip's outgoing webhooks API.
+The Connect Botserver is a Python (Flask) server that implements OneHash Connect's outgoing webhooks API.
 You can of course write your own servers using the outgoing webhooks API, but the Botserver is designed to make it easy for a novice Python programmer to write a new bot and deploy it